automotive-grade-linux/docs-sources/docs/getting-started/machines/raspberrypi.md

 </p>

-1. Connect the Olimex cable to the Universal Asynchronous Receiver-Transmitter (UART) connection on your Raspberry PI board.
+1. Connect the Olimex cable to the Universal Asynchronous Receiver-Transmitter (UART) connection on your Raspberry Pi board.
    Do not connect the USB side of the cable to your build host at this time.

    **CAUTION:** No warranty is provided using the following procedure.